opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 Introduced 2.0
 {: .label .label-purple }

-Per document monitors check whether or not individual documents in an index match trigger conditions to generate an alert notification.
+Per document monitors check whether individual documents in an index match trigger conditions.
+If so, the monitor generates an alert notification.
 When you run a query with a per document monitor, the results are returned for each document that matches the trigger condition.
 You can create trigger conditions based on query names, query IDs, or tags that combine multiple queries.

 The following table shows the syntax to use for each trigger option: